The Latest: Sister Jean's pregame prayer inspires Ramblers - WHIZ News

 Sister Jean Delores Schmidt gave an inspirational pregame prayer to her Loyola Chicago team before the eighth-seeded Ramblers met top-seeded Illinois in Sunday’s second round.

-Sister Jean said, “As we play the Fighting Illini, we ask for special help to overcome this team and get a great win.
+Sister Jean, the 101-year-old chaplain to the team, said, “As we play the Fighting Illini, we ask for special help to overcome this team and get a great win.
 We hope to score early and make our opponents nervous.
 We have a great opportunity to convert rebounds as this team makes about 50% of layups and 30% of its 3 points.
 Our defense can take care of that.”

-Just past the midway point of the first half, that prayer was being answered.
-Loyola was up 19-9 in the Midwest Region game.
+The Ramblers responded well.
+Loyola was up 33-24 at halftime of the Midwest Region game.

 12:15 p.m.